RemiKalbe/sapper-oidc/README.md

   onMount( () => {
     try {
-      callback(true); // If true, the user will be redirected back to where he were before.
+      callback(true); // If true, the user will be redirected back to where he was before.
     }catch (error){
       // See the error section for more details
     }